kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support/README.md

 * Admission controller applies recommendation to pod controlled by VPA.
 * In-place update applied to all containers of a pod.
-* Partial updates applied to some containers of a pod, some changes skipped (request in recommendation bounds).
 * In-place update will fail.
 Pod should be evicted and the recommendation applied.
 * In-place update will fail but `CanEvict` is false, pod should not be evicted.
 * In-place update will fail but `EvictionRequirements` are false, pod should not be evicted.